We can't do this job of mothering without the support of each other.

 I became passionate about the issue of maternal public health years ago when I became involved with the global humanitarian organization, CARE, and traveled to Peru to write about maternal health programs that had reduced maternal mortality by 75% in under five years.
 I collaborated with Christy Turlington Burns (model and maternal health advocate) on that article (and a couple of others) over the years.

-Eventually, I joined the staff of her organization, Every Mother Counts, to add my writing, maternal health and labor and delivery knowledge to the organization’s efforts to raise awareness and fund grants that save mothers’ lives.
-(Christy and I will be paneling a seminar together this week to talk about our work, my book (The Complete Illustrated Birthing Companion, Quayside Press, January 2013) and why maternal health in the US ranks 50th in the world.
-We’ll talk about what women can do to improve their health, pregnancy and birth experiences and how all mothers can work together to raise our voices about the issues mothers face all over the world.
+Eventually, I joined the staff of her organization, Every Mother Counts, to add my writing, maternal health and labor and delivery knowledge to the organization's efforts to raise awareness and fund grants that save mothers' lives.
+Much of what I write about for both Every Mother Counts and in my book (The Complete Illustrated Birthing Companion, Quayside Press, January 2013) explores solutions to the maternal health problems that have resulted in the US dropping to 60th in the world.
+There's so much women can do to improve their health, pregnancy and birth experiences.
+There's so much we can accomplish when women work together to raise our voices about the issues mothers face all over the world.

 Moms: We really are in this together.
 We really can't do this impossible job of mothering without the support of our sisters.
 Your sisterhood of motherhood might include the women on your block, your family-sisters, cousins and girlfriends.
 It might include the other mothers in your prenatal education and yoga classes and the women you'll meet at your child's preschool, grade school and sports teams.
 But it also includes women on the other side of the world who you'll probably never meet.
 It doesn't matter, you're still raising the worlds' children together.